Editor-in-Chief and Co-Founder, Politico

-John F. Harris is editor in chief and co-founder of POLITICO.
-Harris was part of the small team that launched the publication in 2007, and in the years since has overseen POLITICO’s growth as one of the country’s dominant news organizations covering national politics and the workings of the federal government in Washington.
-In 2015, POLITCO expanded with the launch of POLITCO Europe.
+John F. Harris is editor in chief and co-founder of Politico.
+Harris was part of the small team that launched the publication in 2007, and in the years since has overseen Politico’s growth as one of the country’s dominant news organizations covering national politics and the workings of the federal government in Washington.
+In 2015, Politico expanded with the launch of Politico Europe.

 Harris is seen frequently as a political analyst on such shows as MSNBC’s “Morning Joe,” CBS’s “Face the Nation” and PBS’s “Washington Week.”
 He was named by The Telegraph as one of Washington’s top journalists and by GQ as one of the capital’s most influential people.